X30G/Nessus-Basic-Network-Scan/README.md

 This lab is for **educational and demonstration purposes only**.
 Never run vulnerability scans on systems you do not own or have explicit permission to test.

 ---

-## 🤝 Connect

-If you’re a recruiter or fellow cybersecurity enthusiast, feel free to connect or reach out!
-Always open to feedback and collaboration.